 Guided Access helps people with autism or other attention and sensory challenges stay focused on the task (or app) at hand.
 With Guided Access, a parent, teacher or therapist can limit an iOS device to stay on one app by disabling the Home button, and limit the amount of time spent in an app.
 You can even restrict access to the keyboard or touch input on certain areas of the screen.
 So wandering taps and gestures won’t distract from learning.

 We all learn in different ways.
 Some of us learn better when more than one sense is engaged simultaneously.
 If you have a learning disability like dyslexia, Speak Screen can help with reading.
-Turn on Speak Screen and swipe down from the top with two fingers.
-You can also have words highlighted as they’re being read so you can follow along.
+Turn on Speak Screen and swipe down from the top with two fingers and have all the content of the page read back to you.
+You can also have words highlighted as they’re being read, so you can follow along.
 Even the voice’s dialect and speaking rate can be adjusted to suit your needs.

 For some students, navigating the web can be a sensory overload.
 Safari Reader reduces the visual clutter on a web page by removing distractions.
 It strips away ads, buttons and navigation bars, allowing you to focus on just the content you want.
-And Safari Reader works with Speak Selection and VoiceOver, to provide auditory reinforcement for what you’re seeing.
+And Safari Reader works with Speak Selection and VoiceOver to provide auditory reinforcement of what you’re seeing.

 People with speech impairments can also benefit from iOS features.
 FaceTime lets you communicate visually, whether you use sign language, gestures or facial expressions. iMessage lets you chat with others via text.
 And Speak Selection helps with speech development by speaking the words you’re reading.
 Or you can compose your own text and have your iPhone, iPad or iPod touch speak for you.
 There are also over 100 third-party speech apps that can turn your iOS device into a powerful augmentative communication device.
 Learn more about third-party apps